Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Proposed eligibility traces

 \subsubsection{Solution}

-Theoretically, the gradient divergence is one possibility why the eligibility traces in DNNs fail, as mentioned in the above.
+As previously stated, gradient divergence is one possible reason why the eligibility traces in DNNs fail.
 To eliminate this, the naive solution is to recompute the loss functions given by the past states, actions, and rewards (i.e., to directly use $\lambda$-return~\cite{sutton2018reinforcement,van2016effective,schulman2016high}), although that requires high computational cost and memory capacity.
-The advantages of the eligibility traces are in low computational cost and memory efficiency, which are suitable for online learning in the autonomous robots.
-Hence, we have to modify the eligibility traces somehow by mitigating or avoiding the adverse effects of the gradient divergence.
+The eligibility traces have the advantages of low computational cost and memory efficiency, making them suitable for online learning in autonomous robots.
+As a result, we must modify the eligibility traces in some way to mitigate or avoid the negative effects of gradient divergence.

-As a solution, this paper proposes the way to adaptively decay the eligibility traces with the large gradient divergence, although that would be conservative.
-To do so, the gradient divergence should be defined quantitatively.
-The next section, therefore, introduces the definition of the output divergences as alternative to the gradient divergence.
-According to the output divergences, the adaptive decaying method is proposed.
+As a solution, this paper proposes a conservative method of adaptively decaying the eligibility traces with high gradient divergence.
+To do so, the gradient divergence should be quantified.
+As an alternative to gradient divergence, the following section introduces the definition of output divergences.
+The adaptive decaying method is proposed based on the output divergences.

 In addition, the resetting behavior of the replacing eligibility traces method~\cite{singh1996reinforcement} would implicitly mitigate the accumulation of the gradient divergence.
-Inspired by this fact, a generalized eligibility traces method with multiple time-scale traces, which contains the standard and replacing eligibility traces methods, is further proposed.
+In light of this, a generalized eligibility traces method with multiple time-scale traces is proposed, which includes the standard and replacing eligibility traces methods.

 In summary, the implemented algorithm is written in Alg.~\ref{alg:proposal}.